Maplewarrior/InferBERT-torch/README.md

 The pretrained models provided are *no_dropout*, *fc_dropout_02*, *all_dropout_02* for both Analgesics and Tramadol models.

 > [!WARNING]
-> Even with a pretrained model, it is no adviced to run on a personal computer as these models tend to eat RAM.
+> Even with a pretrained model, it is not adviced to run on a personal computer as these models tend to eat RAM.

 > [!NOTE]
 > To conduct experiments on different model specifications one can modify the config as mentioned above.